Yahoo: Tenure of Marissa Mayer

+Sale to Verizon

 On July 25, 2016, Verizon Communications announced the acquisition of Yahoo's core Internet business for $4.83 billion.
-The deal excluded Yahoo's 15% stake in Alibaba Group and 35.5% stake in Yahoo Japan.

-On February 21, 2017, as a result of the Yahoo data breaches, Verizon lowered its purchase price for Yahoo by $350 million and reached an agreement to share liabilities regarding the data breaches.

-On June 13, 2017, Verizon completed the acquisition of Yahoo and Marissa Mayer resigned.
+The deal, which excluded Yahoo's stakes in Alibaba Group and Yahoo Japan, was delayed by the revelation of major data breaches.
+On February 21, 2017, Verizon lowered its purchase price for Yahoo by $350 million and reached an agreement to share liabilities regarding the data breaches.
+On June 13, 2017, Verizon completed the acquisition and Marissa Mayer resigned.

-Yahoo, AOL, and HuffPost were to continue operating under their own names, under the umbrella of a new company, Oath Inc., later called Verizon Media.
+Yahoo, AOL, and HuffPost were then combined under a new company, Oath Inc., later called Verizon Media.
 The parts of the original Yahoo!
-Inc. which were not purchased by Verizon Communications were renamed Altaba, which later liquidated, making a final distribution in October 2020.
+Inc. not purchased by Verizon were renamed Altaba and liquidated in 2020.

+Post-Verizon era

 In September 2021, investment funds managed by Apollo Global Management acquired 90% of Yahoo.

-In November 2021, Yahoo announced that it was ceasing its operations in mainland China due to an increasingly challenging business and legal environment.
-Previously, the company has discontinued China Yahoo!
-Mail on August 20, 2013.
+In November 2021, Yahoo announced that it was ending operations in mainland China due to the increasingly challenging business and legal environment.

-In 2023, Yahoo announced that it would be cutting 20% of its workforce.
-The move follows mass layoffs from other tech giants including Google, Microsoft, Twitter, Inc, Meta, and Amazon.
-The company is set to lay off roughly 1,000 staff members of their 8,600 workers.

-Chief Executive Officers

-Eleven chief executives and interim leaders have led the Yahoo companies since 1995.
-They are: